SamBruhin/new-docsy/content/en/about/index.md

 {{% blocks/lead %}}

 Hi!
-My name is Samantha Bruhin and I am a  is a rising junior at Bucknell University.
+My name is Samantha Bruhin and I am a rising junior at Bucknell University.
 I am studying biology with a minor in film.

 {{% /blocks/lead %}}